carloscabo/MQBE/README.md

 # MQBE.
 Media Query Breakpoint Events

-This small function creates JS events that are fired when you enter or leave a CSS media query, state, for instance from desktop to tablet... etc. Its useful when you need to launc or stop some JS functionallity when MediaQuery chancges.
+This small function creates JS events that are fired when you enter or leave a CSS media query _state_, for instance from desktop to tablet... etc. It's useful when you need to start or stop some JS functionallity depending on MediaQuery changes / states.

 I developped it firstly for a project where several sliders must to be created on mobile only.